-It’s a nice addition since much of Spanish content from the lessons doesn’t necessarily come from the dialogue but instead from the explanations and conversation.
+It’s a nice addition since much of the Spanish content from the lessons doesn’t necessarily come from the dialogue but instead from the explanations and conversation.

 If you complete all of the activities in this section, you should have no problem remembering what you’ve learned.

-This review comes in the form of five activities:
+Review comes in the form of five activities:

 - Hear it!
 Say it!